-Capital property is depreciable property for which capital cost allowance (CCA) may be claimed.
-It is also non-depreciable property whose disposition (by way of sale or otherwise) results in a capital gain or capital loss.
+Capital property is generally capital property as defined for income tax purposes.
+It includes depreciable property for which capital cost allowance (CCA) can be claimed as well as non-depreciable property whose disposition (by way of sale or otherwise) results in a capital gain or capital loss.

 Capital property includes real property such as land or a building as well as personal property such as machinery used by a business in its commercial activities.
-Other examples of capital property include the following:
+Other examples of capital property are:

 - chairs, tables, sofas, beds, television sets and other goods used to furnish hotel rooms, waiting rooms and convention facilities.